An-Nassariya

 an-Nassariya (النصارية) is a Palestinian town in the Nablus Governorate in the North central West Bank, located 14 kilometers East of Nablus.
-According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 1,354 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 1,889 inhabitants in 2017.
 The healthcare facilities for the surrounding villages are based in an-Nassariya, and the facilities are designated as MOH level 2.